 SerialEM implements the three standard imaging modes: unfiltered (with the slit out), filtered to record only zero-loss electrons, and filtered to record electrons with a specific range of energy losses.
 Once filtering is selected, it is possible to switch between zero-loss and a specific energy loss simply by toggling the 'Zero loss' checkbox; however, if you want a different slit width in the two cases you need to adjust it each time you switch between them.
 See Filter Control panel for more details.

 The Filter Control Panel in SerialEM includes a button to refine the alignment of the ZLP.
 The procedure is referred to as a refinement because it will work only if the ZLP is already close to aligned, say within 10 eV.
 The Align ZLP function available in other interfaces must be used for initial alignment, because it is capable of finding the ZLP from many eV away.
 However, the refine ZLP procedure will align the ZLP even when it is a very small fraction of the total electrons, because it concentrates on the drop in signal as the slit is moved off of the left edge of the ZLP.
 Thus, once a thick specimen is in, the refine ZLP procedure may be more reliable than the Align ZLP procedure run from elsewhere.

-Steps for Using the GIF on an FEI Scope
+Steps for Using a GIF on a Thermo/FEI Scope